Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Results and Discussion

-Finally, to examine the effect of using only one specific rule-based OIE system, we replace MinIE with Stanford OIE as a relation extractor.
-We post-process the relations in the same manner as for MiniIE.
-The results are conducted without MLM and for \emph{in-domain training} and \emph{sequential transfer} training regimes.
-We gather the results in Table~\ref{tab:stanford_mini}.
-The results show that the gains from relations in \emph{implicit} and \emph{explicit} multi-task training designs are not due to the quality of MinIE extractions and persist for the Stanford OIE system.
-The difference between using MinIE and Stanford OIE is insignificant.
-One can achieve similar, if not almost identical, results with each extractor and a shared post-processing procedure.
+Finally, to examine if our results are specific to the OIE system, we replace MinIE with Stanford OIE.
+We post-process the relations in the same manner as for MinIE (cf.~Section~\ref{sec:exp_setup}).
+The experiments are conducted without MLM and for \emph{sequential transfer} and \emph{in-domain training} regimes.
+Table~\ref{tab:stanford_mini} shows the results.
+The difference between using MinIE and Stanford OIE is negligible for \emph{implicit} model but exists for \emph{explicit} model.
+Since \emph{explicit} outperformed \emph{implicit} in only five out of $156$ cases from Table~\ref{tab:stanford_mini}, we conclude that the gains from leveraging OIE relations in multi-task models are not due to the higher quality of MinIE extractions and persist for Stanford OIE.
+One can achieve similar, if not almost identical, gains using either extractor.